HoboRiceone/Quantifying-public-opinion-on-certain-company/README.md

 import QPO_preprocessing

 To apply the preprocessing, you need to create a preprocessing model first.
-For example: model = pp_model(¡®Dell.csv¡¯)
+For example: model = pp_model('Dell.csv')
 The only parameter is the file path which you want to train.

-After creation, you can apply the basic process ¡®model.processing()¡¯, the sampling based on user ¡®model.userBasedSample(df, 1)¡¯ and the sampling based on date ¡®model.dateBasedSample(df)¡¯ Or, you can just use ¡®model.full_processing()¡¯ to get all the preprocessing effects.
+After creation, you can apply the basic process model.processing(), the sampling based on user model.userBasedSample(df, 1) and the sampling based on date model.dateBasedSample(df).
+Or, you can just use model.full_processing() to get all the preprocessing effects.

 For emotion recognition: